corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/ledger/time-windows/_index.md

 * only an end time

 {{< note >}}
 Corda requires every transaction to be completed within a specified time, and thus requires a time window that at least specifies an end time.
 The end time can be long (for example, three months), but must be defined.
-This is required to implement a more efficient notary protocol where the notary only tracks valid input states.
+This is required to implement a more efficient notary protocol where the notary only tracks valid input {{< tooltip >}}states{{< /tooltip >}}.
 {{< /note >}}

 The notary cluster acts as the timestamping authority.
 It verifies that a transaction occurred during a specific time window before notarizing it.